 Persons wishing to know if an arrest warrant exists for either themselves or another individual may not get this information over the telephone.
 We will not disclose any third-party warrant information to anyone.
 Persons wishing to know if they have an active warrant must inquire in person and bring a valid identification with them.

-Hours: Monday through Thursday 9:00 AM to 2:00 PM for inquiries/property retrieval
+Hours: Monday through Thursday 9:00 AM - 2:00 PM for inquiries/property retrieval

 The Property Room is also a part of the Records Division and handles evidence, found property, and money.